 Scientists associated with the Photon Institute design and build devices for the detection and production of light, which then go to scientific laboratories.
 When designing the image, we wanted to capture both the technological aspect of the services offered by the Institute, as well as the seriousness and artistry of the work of scientists.
 The key to the whole idea was Young’s experience and visual exploration of the behavior of light.

-Arima Scope: strategy, branding, advertising materials, website
+Misoprostol in usa Scope: strategy, branding, advertising materials, website

 Client: The Institute carries out several dozen projects annually for universities and laboratories

 Starting from the name and area of interest of the Institute (photon = light particle), we focused our research on determining how to best show light.
 Besides the typical visual associations like a light bulb or a color palette, light was defined as “visibility of elements” in a given space.

 The Moodboard was built from photographs showing the extreme intensity of visible light, i.e. black and white.
 This color scheme perfectly matched the seriousness and craftsmanship of the scientists’ work at the Photon Institute and became the basis for building the entire image.

 The inspiration for the creation of the Institute’s logo was Young’s experience with two slits and light.
 The experiment consisted in passing light through two closely spaced slits and observing the image formed on the screen.
 As a result of interference (overlapping light waves), light and dark stripes appear on the screen in areas where the light is dimmed or enhanced.
 The slit and the interference image (stripes composed of single “dots”) became the basis for building the logo and the entire visual identification.

 For the purposes of the website and advertising materials, we have prepared pictograms describing the main areas of the Institute’s activities.
 The “linearity” of the pictograms was to refer to the typography appearing in the logo.
 The characters are only available in white or black.